 Betting on totals is a completely different way of betting compared with spreads and moneylines.
 Instead of rooting for one team to win the game or cover the spread, you are rooting for both teams.
 If you bet the Over, you are cheering for both offenses and rooting for both teams to score a lot of points.
 If you bet the Under, you are cheering for both defenses and rooting for both teams to score few points.

-Let’s say an NFL game between the Giants and Eagles has a total of 47.5.
+Let’s say an NFL game between the Giants and Eagles has a total of 47.5, and the Giants are -2.
 If you bet the Over, you would need the teams to combine to score 48 points or more.
 If you bet the Under, you would need the teams to combine for 47 points or fewer.

-While moneylines, point spreads, and totals generally focus on the short term and specific matches, futures are long-term betting odds.
-They focus on events that will happen further down the line—in the future.
-In this case, you’re betting on things like who will win a division or who will win a championship well in advance.
+While moneylines, point spreads and totals generally focus on the short term and specific matches, futures are long-term betting odds.
+They focus on events that will happen further down the line ... or in the future.
+In this case, you’re betting on things like who will win a division or who will win a championship weeks or months in advance.

 Futures betting can be applied to more than just national championships.
 It can also be applied to things such as who will win the MVP award or other events that might happen down the line.

 A prop bet, or "prop" for short, is any kind of bet outside of the traditional spread, moneyline and over/under that isn’t tied to the final score.
 Props for individual player over/unders are referred to as "player props" and have grown in popularity in recent years.